ayenijeremiaho/rova-account/README.md

     }
     ```
 - The two other APIs just need to append either the customerId or accountNo, both can be retrieved from either of the two requests above

+### Run UNIT test

+- Navigate to the src/test/java folder
+- Right click on the com.ayenijeremiaho.pastebinapi and run the test
+- For intelliJ users, right click on project root and click on 'Run Tests ..'

 ### Contact